Skip to main content

 Troubleshooting

-Permission denied on Docker socket
+Permission denied on the Docker socket

 Cause: The Collector process cannot read /var/run/docker.sock.